Bluesky-CPS/BlueskyClientAPIcaller_ELF64bit_x86_64/README.md

 BlueskyClientAPIcall_ELF64bit_x86_64
 ====================================
  Here is a client API caller(Demo version 1) of Blue-sky server binary execution for x86_64 machines.
 You can clone it and copy to executionable directory.
+(Cuation: It is not support for Private API now.)

  **For example (Linux):**